mlflow/mlflow-export-import/README_single.md

-# MLflow Export Import - Individual Tools
+# MLflow Export Import - Single Object Tools

 ## Overview

-The `Individual` tools allow you to export and import individual MLflow objects between tracking servers.
+The `Single` tools allow you to export and import individual MLflow objects between tracking servers.
-They allow you to specify a different destination object name.
+These tools allow you to specify a different destination object name.

 For example, if you want to clone the experiment `/Mary/Experiment/Iris` under a new name, you can specify the target experiment name as `/John/Experiment/Iris`.